Movie-Vegas/movie-vegas/README.md

-This project was bootstrapped with [Create React MovieVegasApp](https://github.com/facebook/create-react-app).
+This project was created by Dan Ayettey.

 ## Available Scripts